GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDestroyInterpreter.rst

   WSGIDestroyInterpreter Off

 Skipping interpreter destruction means Python ``atexit`` handlers and any other code registered to run during interpreter finalisation will not run.
 For most WSGI applications this is acceptable, since the daemon process is about to exit anyway and the operating system will reclaim its resources.

+If an application genuinely needs to run cleanup code on process shutdown and ``WSGIDestroyInterpreter Off`` may be in effect, register the cleanup callback via ``mod_wsgi.subscribe_shutdown()`` instead of ``atexit``. ``subscribe_shutdown`` callbacks are dispatched by mod_wsgi directly before interpreter destruction is attempted and therefore run regardless of this setting.
+See :doc:`../user-guides/registering-cleanup-code` for usage.